-The Capital Investment Strategy focuses attention - and expenditures - to roadway and pavement projects, the largest component of need identified in the plan.
+The Capital Investment Strategy focuses on top priority assets.
 The plan allocates approximately 86% of total IMR program funds (not including funds directly administered by the parks or WASO) to asset management and other maintenance.

 Few new facilities have been built in recent years which will continue to be the case in coming years.
 The addition of new assets to the inventory imply additional future maintenance costs, which must be considered in project development through the Total Cost of Facility Ownership (TCFO) process.
 Given that current maintenance and reconstruction needs exceed available funding, new assets requiring even more on-going maintenance are seldom added to the inventory.